Amur–Yakutsk Mainline: Eastwards

-Future plans have been proposed for the extension of the railway line further to the east, towards the Kolyma region, Magadan and even Chukotka and a Bering Strait crossing which would link Russia with the United States.
+Future plans have been proposed for the extension of the railway line further to the east, towards the Kolyma region, Magadan and even Chukotka, and a Bering Strait crossing, which would link Russia with the United States.
 The Russian government in 2011 approved the construction of a US$65 billion Siberia-Alaska rail link and a tunnel across the Bering Strait.
-There are dreams among railroad enthusiasts about high-speed trains between Europe and the United States through Russia, but the Amur–Yakutsk Mainline is mostly too curvy to allow any high speed.

 Plans were announced in May 2012 by the governor of Magadan Oblast to extend the railway 1800 km eastwards of Yakutsk to Moma and onwards to Magadan with construction scheduled to begin in 2016, according to the President of Yakutia.
 In 2016 the railway project was included in the Federal railway development strategy plan until 2030.